tim-van-dijkhuizen/MinecraftCommerce/docs/setup/SSL_WITH_CLOUDFLARE.md

-# Set up SSL using CloudFlare
+# Setup - SSL with CloudFlare
 CloudFlare is well known for their DDOS-protection, but they also offer free SSL certificates.
 Follow the steps below to set up SSL using CloudFlare.

 ### Steps